-(Optional) Click the Edit button to show additional parameters, and then modify the default values (see Additional Parameters reference).
+(Optional) Click Edit to show additional parameters, and then modify the default values (see Additional Parameters reference).

-The additional parameters only impact the results returned by the models, meaning that the parameters do not affect the results returned by the index (when the Default results (index ranking only) option is selected).
+The additional parameters only impact the results returned by the models, meaning that the parameters don’t affect the results returned by the index (when the Default results (index ranking only) option is selected).

-If model A is only applied to the community search hub, and you select the case creation page in the Origin 1 (Page/Hub) drop-down menu, model A would not return results.
+For example, if model A is only applied to the community search hub, and you select the case creation page in the Origin 1 (Page/Hub) drop-down menu, model A wouldn’t return results.